Pusendra/My-Daily-Progress-Diary/posts/operator++.md

 What ++ operator is doing under the hood?

-It is coercing orginal_val (i.e type:string)  to number and adding 1 with the coerced value and storing it in orginal_val.
+It is coercing orginal_val (i.e type:string)  to number and adding 1 with the coerced value and storing it in orginal_val and returning the increased orginal_val.